waku-org/specs/standards/core/rln-contract.md

 ### Extend a membership

 Extending a membership is subject to the following condition:
-- extension MUST fail if the membership is in any state other than _grace-period_;
+- extension MUST fail if the membership is in any state other than _GracePeriod_;
 - the membership owner MUST be able to extend the membership;
 - any user except the membership owner MUST NOT be able to extend the membership;
-- after a successful extension, the membership MUST become _active_.
+- after a successful extension, the membership MUST become _Active_.

 Owning a membership means controlling the private key from which the RLN commitment ID (i.e., public key) was derived.